lasaydsa/bylaws/README.md

     d.
 To send email updates written by the Co-Chairs to membership

+    e.
+To assist the Chair in their responsibilities and be prepared to be delegated some responsibilities of the Chair

+    f.
+To fulfill the Chair's responsibilities in absence of the Chair

+    g.
+To fill in for other officers in their absence, when necessary

-12. The duties of the Treasurer shall be:
+13. The duties of the Treasurer shall be:

     a.
 To manage any funds of the organization